 You will go home with a catheter (tube) to drain urine from your bladder.
 This will be removed after 1 to 3 weeks.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
-Your doctor will tell you when you do not need to keep your wound covered.
+Your health care provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean by washing it with mild soap and water.

 - You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin.
 Cover the incision with plastic wrap before showering for the first week if you have tape (Steri-Strips) over it.

-- Do NOT soak in a bathtub or hot tub, or go swimming, as long as you have a catheter.
-You can do these activities after the catheter is removed.
+- DO NOT soak in a bathtub or hot tub, or go swimming, as long as you have a catheter.
+You can do these activities after the catheter is removed and your doctor has told you it ok to do so.

-Your scrotum may be swollen for 2 to 3 weeks.
-You may need to wear either a support or brief underwear until the swelling goes away.
+Your scrotum may be swollen for 2 to 3 weeks if you had open surgery.
+You may need to wear either a support (like a jock strap) or brief underwear until the swelling goes away.
 While you are in bed, you may use a towel below your scrotum for support.

 While you have a urinary catheter:

 - You may feel spasms in your bladder.
-Your doctor can give you medicine for this.
+Your provider can give you medicine for this.

 - You will need to make sure your indwelling catheter is working properly.
 You will also need to know how to clean the tube and the area where it attaches to your body so that you do not get an infection or skin irritation.